Shaleeta/607-2024/README.md

 **Team...**

+# Directions for March 7
 1. Download and run Sublime Text
 3. Open a new document, and save it as a .md (Markdown) file
 6. Create an introduction page for your team in Sublime Text
 7. Try out markdown formatting (heading levels, text treatment, etc.)
 9. Add a brief description of your project and the names of your team members
 10. Choose a team name, and save the file as -team name.md-
+11. Create an account on github.com and join this repository as a collaborator
-11. Upload that file to this Git Repository
+12. Upload that file to this Git Repository
-12. When your team members all add the same file, you will see the document merging as different versions.
+13. When your team members all add the same file, you will see the document merging as different versions.
 Lets discuss this.
-13. Edit this page to add a link to your introduction page
+14. Edit this page to add a link to your introduction page

 Now we can begin connecting our various documents and seeing how other teams are progressing!
 As a team, decide how you will structure your documentation for the easiest navigation.
 Will you have many pages on different topics or use different dates and include a table of contents?
 Will you use a variety of headings and subheadings?